-Mashonaland central is located on the northern part of the country and it also covers the area locally referred to as the Zambezi valley which includes areas such as Muzarabani and Guruve.
-The province shares its southern border with Murehwa and Mutoko which are in the Mashonaland east Province.
+Mashonaland Central is located on the northern part of the country and it also covers the area referred to as the Zambezi valley which includes areas such as Muzarabani and Guruve.
+The province shares its southern border with Murehwa and Mutoko which are in the Mashonaland East Province.
 In the east, Mount Darwin, which is in the province borders Zimbabwe and Mozambique.
 In the west, the province shares a boundary with Mashonaland west province.

 Major Towns and Districts

 Bindura is the provincial capital of Mashonaland Central province and it houses most of the administrative offices.
 The district has a population of 156,842 and the province is known for its rich soils.
 It is located about 90 kilometers from Harare.
 The district is located approximately 90 km from Harare.
 The area mainly concentrates in crop cultivation although it has some commercial farms which specialise in animal husbandry.

 Centenary district has a relatively small population of about 107 718.
 The small town concentrates in commercial crop production.
 It is wholly made up of commercial farms as well as small scale farms distributed to the locals during the land reform program.

 Mt Darwin has a population of about 199,105.
 The district consists of rural communities of Kaitano, Mavhuradonha and Mukumbura.
 The people rely on subsistence farming, and cotton farming for survival.
 It is home to popular figures in Zimbabwe and these include former vice president Joice Mujuru and cabinet Minister Saviour Kasukuwere.